ajavamind/A3DCamera/README.md

 * 3D Photo Booth
 * 3D live view, photo capture, or photo viewing using any stereoscope.
 This worked with London Stereoscopic Company OWL stereoscope using adapters to hold the BPO in place.
 * Live View Anaglyph 3D for finding the stereo window.
-* Remote control of the camera using Bluetooth or a local WiFi network
+* Remote control of the camera using Bluetooth or a local Wi-Fi network
 * Simultaneous multiple 3D cameras remote control
 * Sharing photos via email, for direct printing SBS or Anaglyph, or for review and alignment using 3D apps like [3DSteroidPro](https://play.google.com/store/apps/details?id=jp.suto.stereoroidpro&hl=en_US) and for sharing with custom 3D apps and networked 3D tablets and devices.
 * The default display mode shows the stereo image without GUI controls or other display information to allow free-viewing and stereoscopes or Anaglyph glasses.
 The display of the 3D parallel L/R image should be centered on the display and no larger than 130 cm wide for a stereoscope or for free-viewing the image to minimize eye strain.